 Personally, I know people who without the help of experienced professionals say that they would probably not be here.
 It might sound melodramatic to the skeptic in you, or if you’ve never been touched by the mental illness in any way in your life, but the truth is, it is an extremely difficult struggle and any bit of support and understanding can go a long way.

 My friends consulted their counsellors or psychologists for a number of reasons including:

 Experienced therapists can also assist you with many other issues including chronic illnesses, family violence, phobias, eating disorders and anger management to name a few.
-There are a number of different types of therapy and methods that counsellors and psychologists can employ to assist you.
+There are many different types of therapy and methods that counsellors and psychologists can employ to assist you.
 Below are just 3 such ways:

-Psychotherapy is generally a longer term therapy. which relies heavily on the collaborative relationship between you and your therapist.
-This method employs a range of psychological approaches and helps you work towards change by exploring your thoughts, feelings and behaviours.
-As a result, psychotherapy can be used to help you understand yourself better and in the treatment of conditions such as depression, anxiety and stress.
+Psychotherapy is generally a longer-term therapy that relies heavily on the collaborative relationship between you and your therapist.
+This method employs a range of psychological approaches.
+Helping you work towards change by exploring your thoughts, feelings and behaviours.
+As a result, psychotherapy can be used to help you understand yourself better and treat of conditions such as depression, anxiety, and stress.

-Cognitive Behaviour Therapy, commonly known as CBT, is one of the types of therapy that focuses on learning to shift your thoughts and feelings to affect positive changes in behaviour.
+Cognitive Behaviour Therapy, commonly known as CBT, focuses on learning to shift your thoughts and feelings to affect positive changes in behaviour.
 While it’s know as a is a short-term form of psychotherapy, CBT can still take many months to successfully overcome unhealthy patterns and behaviours.